BUNNY BUSINESS

 Computer accessory shops also sell lengths of plastic tubing to cover cords.
 Perhaps not as effective as the very-hard-to-chew-through mini trunking, but may be all you need to keep bunny safe.

-There are very few true experts on rabbit behaviour.
-I have yet to find even one.
-So when your rabbit does something which is out of the ordinary, it may take a while to understand, if ever.
+There are very few true experts on rabbit behaviour - no wonder, every rabbit seems to be different - so when your rabbit does something which is out of the ordinary, it may take a while to understand, if ever.
 For example, one of my rabbits sleeps on the bed every night and if I acknowledge his presence by talking to him or patting him during the night, he will wee on the bed.
 He won't do this once the alarm goes off, and he won't do it once it is daylight.
 If I don't acknowledge him during the night he remains well behaved and only uses his litter tray.
 It is a form of territorial marking but I may never fully understand this odd behavioural need.
 It took a lot of washing before I worked out how to stop it.

 Just like cats and dogs, rabbits like toys :